-Step 3: Scroll through the list to find the previously visited page you’d like to remove, swipe left over it and select Delete.
+3) Scroll through the list to find the previously visited page you’d like to remove, swipe it from left to right and select Delete.

 How to delete specific pages from Safari history on Mac

-Step 1: Fire up Safari on your OS X Mac and choose Show History in Safari’s History menu, or press Alt-⌘-2.
+1) Fire up Safari on your Mac and choose Show History in Safari’s History menu, or press Alt-⌘-2.

 Tip: You can also select the entry and hit the Backspace key on your keyboard.
 Strangely enough, you cannot delete multiple pages from Safari’s history at once.

-Keep in mind that with iOS and OS X, iCloud now keeps your browser history synced across Mac and iOS devices that are linked to the same iCloud account, in addition to your bookmarks, open tabs and Reading List items like before.
+Keep in mind that with iOS and macOS, iCloud now keeps your browser history synced across Mac and iOS devices that are linked to the same iCloud account, in addition to your bookmarks, open tabs and Reading List items like before.

 As a result, deleting a webpage on one device removes it automatically from Safari history on all your other devices.
 It’s a great time saver and precisely what most people will want to do anyway.
-Should you, however, prefer to have separate web browsing history on each device, consider disabling Safari sync in Settings > iCloud.
+Should you, however, prefer to have separate web browsing history on each device, consider disabling Safari sync in Settings/System Preferences > Apple ID > iCloud.